How To Care For Your New 3D Printed Dental Implant

 Photo by Amir Seilsepour

-Congratulations!
-You have just had a 3D printed dental implant placed and you are wondering how to take care of your new tooth.
-You are in the right place!
+Congratulations, you have just had a 3D printed dental implant placed!
+If you are wondering how to take care of your new tooth, you are in the right place!

 Digital Treatment Planning by Dr. Stacy A. Geisler.
-Dental Implant (pink), Abutment (dark white) and Tooth.
+Dental Implant (purple), Abutment (dark white) and Tooth.

 Care of your new 3D printed crown (and the hidden dental implant) is simple but there are some things that are off limits for the first couple of months as the implant heals.